 One big mindset shift has been a growing focus on quality.
 In countries like Colombia, for example, many rectors are clear on where they want to go—they’re thinking about outcomes, not just academic content, but whether students are leaving with real competencies and employability.
 And I see this not just in high-ranking institutions but also in smaller, unranked ones doing excellent work.

 There’s still a disconnect with the job market.
 And yes, we’ve started to recognize that gap, but solutions are still scarce or isolated.
 Is it the university’s fault for not aligning?
-Or is it industry’s fault for not engaging?
+Or is it the industry's fault for not engaging?
 The good news is we’re identifying the problem.
 But we’re far from solving it systemically.

 Both.
 I’m optimistic because they’ll have more choices than we did.
 I have two daughters, both very creative, and they go to a school that lets them be themselves.
 It’s not a unique case—I see many schools giving kids space to explore.
 When they reach higher ed, they’ll have more freedom, less pressure to fit traditional molds.